The REF 2021 publication period closed on 31 December 2020 but researchers should continue to comply with the requirements of the REF 2021 OA policy.

 Compliant open access routes for research articles

-Route 1: Publish the research article open access in a journal or publishing platform which makes the Version of Record immediately open access via its website.
+Route 1 [Gold OA]: Publish the research article open access in a journal or publishing platform which makes the Version of Record immediately open access via its website.

 a.
 The Version of Record must be free and unrestricted to view and download.
-It must have a Creative Commons Attribution (CC BY) licence, or other licence permitted by UKRI (see ‘licensing requirements’).
+It must have a Creative Commons Attribution (CC BY) licence, or other licence permitted by UKRI.

-Route 2: Publish the research article in a subscription journal and deposit the Author’s Accepted Manuscript (or Version of Record, where the publisher permits) in an institutional or subject repository at the time of final publication.
+Route 2 [Green self-archiving OA]: Publish the research article in a hybrid subscription journal and deposit the Author’s Accepted Manuscript (or Version of Record, where the publisher permits) in an institutional or subject repository at the time of final publication.

 a.
 The deposited version must be free and unrestricted to view and download.
-It must have a CC BY licence, or other licence permitted by UKRI.
-(An Open Government Licence (OGL) or on a case-by case basis, the use of a more restrictive Creative Commons Attribution No-derivatives (CC BY-ND) licence).
+It must have a Creative Commons CC-BY attribution licence, or other licence permitted by UKRI.

 b.
 A publisher-requested delay or ‘embargo period’ between publication of the Version of Record and open access of the deposited version is not permitted.